 – In French, the plural forms are created by adding “s” in the end as it is in English, when in Italian there are irregular plural forms, for example, uomo (man) = uomini (men);

-– There is no definite article in French, whereas in Italian it is commonly used before the possessive pronoun.
+– There is no definite article in French before possessive pronouns, whereas in Italian it is commonly used.
 For example, Quel est ton meilleur ami?
 (Who is you best friend?) in Italian is Qual è il tuo migliore amico?